January 4, 2017

 After receiving encouraging results from testing the pattern in rats with Parkinson's-like symptoms, Grill decided to test it in humans.

-"But modern deep brain stimulation devices can't deliver the we're developing," said Grill.
+"But modern deep brain stimulation devices can't deliver the patterns we're developing," said Grill.
 "So we had to come up with an innovative approach."

 In collaboration with neurosurgeons at Duke Health and Emory Healthcare in Atlanta, Grill and his team recruited Parkinson's patients with deep brain stimulation implants to test the pattern when they came in for surgical battery replacements.
 Patients received only local anesthesia during the surgical procedure, retaining control over many motor functions so researchers could assess their symptoms.
 In between the removal and installation of the new and old batteries, the researchers temporarily connected their test devices to each patient's implanted brain lead to test the new pattern.